 Did you know that as many as one billion birds die in the US every year due to collisions with glass?
 And research shows that 54-76 percent of bird-window collisions are fatal.
 In fact, they’re one of the top three leading causes of untimely bird deaths, along with habitat destruction and cats.

 So, why do birds fly into windows anyway?
 Birds see trees and open-air in the reflection and then perceive a continuation of their space or recognize a competitor and go in for confrontation.
 If the bird is similar to the size of a hawk, the strike can even break the window.
 If you want to help save our fine, feathered friends – and your windows! – obscuring the glass is key.

 The easiest way to do this is using dish soap, but you can take different steps with varying degrees of complexity and cost to discourage birds from flying into your windows.

 Paper birds made with dark construction paper and taped to your windows will discourage birds from flying into them.
-Taping images of larger birds, like hawks, to a window will decrease the likelihood of smaller birds flying into windows.
+Taping images of larger birds, like hawks, to a window will decrease the likelihood of smaller birds flying into them.

 To add construction paper birds to your window:

 - Draw the outline of a large bird on a piece of dark construction paper.
 The outline does not need to be detailed – the general shape will work.

 - Cut out construction paper birds with scissors and attach them to the window using double-stick tape.